psychgen/MoBaPsychGen-QC-pipeline/qc-modules/Module 2. QC of ancestry populations.md

       legendpos3 - legend position of plot 3: topleft, topright, bottomleft, bottomright legendpos4 - legend position of plot 4: topleft, topright, bottomleft, bottomright
       Example: sh create-relplot.sh rotterdam1-yc-eur-king-1\_relplot.R "Rotterdam1 EUR, round 1" topright bottomright topright bottomright

-   1. Post the plots on slack, copy the plot file to the export folder for plots of Module II, and record the plot name in the google sheet for report production.
+      5.7.4.
+Post the plots on slack, copy the plot file to the export folder for plots of Module II, and record the plot name in the google sheet for report production.

-1. ### Fix within and between family issues
+   5.8.
+Fix within and between family issues

    Let Elizabeth know once you have completed the above steps and she will investigate the pedigree errors and create the update and remove files.

-1. Remove individuals with impossible relationships and update family and individual ids. plink --bfile original-initials-eur-king-1-parents --remove original-initials-eur-king-1-unexpected-relationships.txt --update-ids original-initials-eur-king-1-fix-ids.txt --make-bed --out original-initials-eur-king-1-fix-ids
+      5.8.1.
+Remove individuals with impossible relationships and update family and individual ids: plink --bfile original-initials-eur-king-1-parents --remove original-initials-eur-king-1-unexpected-relationships.txt --update-ids original-initials-eur-king-1-fix-ids.txt --make-bed --out original-initials-eur-king-1-fix-ids

-1. Update paternal and maternal ids. plink --bfile original-initials-eur-king-1-fix-ids --update-parents original-initials-eur-king-1-fix-parents.txt --make-bed --out original-initials-eur-king-1-fix-parents
+      5.8.2.
+Update paternal and maternal ids:  plink --bfile original-initials-eur-king-1-fix-ids --update-parents original-initials-eur-king-1-fix-parents.txt --make-bed --out original-initials-eur-king-1-fix-parents
-1. Please make sure the number of individuals in the remove, update-ids, and update-parents files matches the number of individuals removed or updated in the plink log outputs.
+      5.8.3.
+Please make sure the number of individuals in the remove, update-ids, and update-parents files matches the number of individuals removed or updated in the plink log outputs.

-1. ### Identify any pedigree issues
+   5.9 Identify any pedigree issues

-   1. Create the covariate file
+      5.9.1.
+Create the covariate file

-      1. Copy the age.txt file to your working directory.
+         5.9.1.1.
+Copy the age.txt file to your working directory.

-      1. Update the FID to the match those updated during the above KING analysis.
+         5.9.1.2.
+Update the FID to the match those updated during the above KING analysis.
          ./match.pl -f original-initials-eur-king-1-fix-parents.fam -g age.txt -k 2 -l 2 -v 1 | awk ‘$4!=”-” {print $4, $2, $3}’ > original-initials-eur-king-1-fix-parents.cov
          sed -i ‘1 i FID IID Age’ original-initials-eur-king-1-fix-parents.cov

-   1. Run KING build using the following command:
-      /cluster/projects/p697/projects/moba\_qc\_imputation/software/king225 -b original-initials-eur-king-1-fix-parents.bed --build --degree 2 --prefix original-initials-eur-king-1.5 > original-initials-eur-king-1.5-slurm.txt
+      5.9.2.
+Run KING build using the following command: /cluster/projects/p697/projects/moba\_qc\_imputation/software/king225 -b original-initials-eur-king-1-fix-parents.bed --build --degree 2 --prefix original-initials-eur-king-1.5 > original-initials-eur-king-1.5-slurm.txt

-   1. Identify any issues
+      5.9.3.
+Identify any issues
-      1. Go through the build log file and see if there were any pedigree errors reported.
+         5.9.3.1.
+Go through the build log file and see if there were any pedigree errors reported.

-      1. See if an update ids or parents file was produced.
+         5.9.3.1.
+See if an update ids or parents file was produced.

-   1. Let Elizabeth know if there were any issues and she will investigate what is going on.
+      5.9.4.
+Let Elizabeth know if there were any issues and she will investigate what is going on.

-   1. Remove individuals with impossible relationships and update family and individual ids.
+      5.9.5.
+Remove individuals with impossible relationships and update family and individual ids.
-      1. Remove individuals with impossible relationships and update family and individual ids. plink --bfile original-initials-eur-king-1-fix-parents --remove original-initials-eur-king-1.5-unexpected-relationships.txt --update-ids original-initials-eur-king-1.5-fix-ids.txt --make-bed --out original-initials-eur-king-1.5-fix-ids
+         5.9.5.1.
+Remove individuals with impossible relationships and update family and individual ids: plink --bfile original-initials-eur-king-1-fix-parents --remove original-initials-eur-king-1.5-unexpected-relationships.txt --update-ids original-initials-eur-king-1.5-fix-ids.txt --make-bed --out original-initials-eur-king-1.5-fix-ids
-      1. Update paternal and maternal ids. plink --bfile original-initials-eur-king-1.5-fix-ids --update-parents original-initials-eur-king-1.5-fix-parents.txt --make-bed --out original-initials-eur-king-1.5-fix-parents
+         5.9.5.2.
+Update paternal and maternal ids: plink --bfile original-initials-eur-king-1.5-fix-ids --update-parents original-initials-eur-king-1.5-fix-parents.txt --make-bed --out original-initials-eur-king-1.5-fix-parents

 1. ## PCA with 1000 Genomes (1KG)
 If you had no problematic families, please use plink files with original-initials-eur-king-1-parents prefix (as updated based on the information from KING).
 If you had problematic families, please use PLINK files created after you’ve corrected any errors there may have been.
 For example, plink files with original-initials-eur-king-1-fix-parents or original-initials-eur-king-1.5-fix-parents prefixes.
 The PLINK commands below exemplify a situation when there were no errors in KING inferences.
 Please adjust according to your data.
 If you have any questions about this, please let Elizabeth know on slack.
 1. ### Prune and remove long stretches of LD